 The near-equivalence of $Z$-only and NN is the most surprising finding of this comparison. $Z$-only computes all $\binom{\nqubits}{2}$ pairwise $ZZ$ correlations ($O(\nqubits^2)$ features), while NN retains only the $\nqubits - 1$ adjacent-pair correlations ($O(\nqubits)$ features), yet the Random Forest accuracy gap is less than $0.02$ across the full qubit range.
 This indicates that the discriminative signal distinguishing IQP, Clifford, and Clifford$+T$ families is predominantly carried by local, nearest-neighbor $ZZ$ correlations; the long-range pairs included in the $Z$-only feature set contribute negligible additional classification power under this shot budget.

 The locality of the signal also has a practical implication: under the same shot budget $\shots = 16\nqubits^2$, each NN correlator estimate is derived from far more shots than each all-pairs correlator estimate in the $Z$-only strategy, since the budget is spread over only $\nqubits - 1$ pairs rather than $\binom{\nqubits}{2}$.
-The fact that NN still does not outperform $Z$-only suggests that the marginal long-range correlations in the $Z$-only feature set, though individually weak, provide a net benefit that offsets their higher estimator variance.
+The fact that $Z$-only nonetheless retains a slight edge suggests that the long-range correlations, though individually weak, contribute a small net positive signal rather than acting as pure noise.